CGCooke/CGCooke.github.io/_drafts/2015-1-20-The-Signal-and-the-noise.md

 ===============

 All of the satellites are transmitting on the same carrier frequency, which leads to a reasonable question, Won't they all interfere?
-The answer of course is *yes*, however by assigning each satellite a unique code, this problem can be bypassed.
+The answer of course is *yes*, the signals from each of the visilble satellites are mixed in together, however by assigning each satellite a unique code, this problem can be bypassed.

 ![_config.yml]({{ site.baseurl }}/images/3/header.png)